Kambara: Locomotion and lifestyle

+Another discussion of the habits of Kambara can be found in a histological study published by Hoffman and colleagues in 2026.
+In this paper the authors note that the medulary cavity of Kambara is comparably larger than that of modern crocodilians.
+However, this difference is most pronounced in more derived taxa like Baru which might have been at least somewhat more terrestrial, while Kambara is still relatively similar to extant semi-aquatic crocodiles.

 Overall, Kambara seemingly displays a combination of adaptions for both semi-aquatic and somewhat terrestrial life, with the limbs suggesting a superior ability to walk on land relative to modern forms, whereas the shape and form of the skull are indicative of a semi-aquatic ambush hunting lifestyle not unlike the one seen in most extant crocodilians, while certain adaptations of the arm are also advantageous for swimming.
 Buchanan interprets this to mean that while not being a true terrestrial crocodilian, Kambara may have been much more adapt at leaving the water than members of the genus Crocodylus.
 However it is also possible that this was no adaption towards movement on land, but rather used for bottom-walking in shallow waters, a habit that could have led to more terrestrial mekosuchines later during the Cenozoic.